collapsed-stacks/startups/questions/6079/what-are-the-kinds-of-operating-costs-for-an-online-social-network-similar-to-f.md

 - tagged: `startup-costs`, `web-development`, `servers`
 - score: 1

-<p>what is average cost for each cost type monthly?any sources for more tech info and details about these various costs?Facebook,Google,LinkedIn,any scalable website case for more experience...</p>
+what is average cost for each cost type monthly?any sources for more tech info and details about these various costs?Facebook,Google,LinkedIn,any scalable website case for more experience...

 ## Answer 6089